Earth Notes: On Website Technicals (2017-07)

 2017-07-23: The Dark Side: Bing

-I've gone over to the dark side and signed up for Microsoft's Bing Webmaster Tools (BWT) today, though I have long used Google Search Console (GSC).
+I have gone over to the dark side and signed up for Microsoft's Bing Webmaster Tools (BWT) today, though I have long used Google Search Console (GSC).
 It is probably worth seeing what the #2 search engine by volume is seeing, even though bizarrely I was persuaded to sign up by various claims on blogs etc that BWT had died with no posts on its blog in half a year, etc!

 Anyway, the BWT sign-up process is OK and naturally a lot of GSC features are mapped pretty well 1:1.
 But there are a few different bits, such as the BWT "SEO Analyzer" that did find a fault in one of my pages, now partly fixed.
 BWT also shows a directory hierarchy for your site that you can navigate down, which shows what view Bing has of the site structure and content, which is useful.
 Google clearly has to be fairly Delphic and aloof to avoid being gamed and blamed, but Bing can maybe sail closer to the wind on some points.

-I also added a warning to my page build script when a page is very thin (not much text) as it will be difficult for search engines to classify such articles, and probably I'm not working hard enough for my visitors.
+I also added a warning to my page build script when a page is very thin (not much text) as it will be difficult for search engines to classify such articles, and probably I am not working hard enough for my visitors.
 The upshot is that I have significantly expanded the information on a handful of key pages, and will probably do a few more soon.
 If I have my own script give me a warning, my engineering head finds it hard to resist fixing that warning pronto!
-When a page is very low on text I'm also now automatically keeping ads off it to avoid SPAMming users.
+When a page is very low on text I am also now automatically keeping ads off it to avoid SPAMming users.

 Atom

-I've added a very basic Atom sitemap feed for articles which may serve as a bare-bones general feed too.
+I have added a very basic Atom sitemap feed for articles which may serve as a bare-bones general feed too.
 I have knocked down the default expiry time on all these .xml sitemap file variants so as not to put search engines off rechecking them frequently, especially the Atom feed.

 There is now a basic Atom feed for (recently-updated) data file/logs also.